 Consider joining us for A RUBY CABARET in April, a fundraiser and jazz cabaret event to benefit the educational and outreach activities at Choral Arts.

 A full listing of our COMMUNITY CONCERTS includes all our performances in the community, from schools to retirement centers.

-CONCERTS WITH THE BSO highlight performances in which Choral Arts will appear with the Baltimore Symphony, at the Meyerhoff Symphony Hall as well as at Strathmore.
+CONCERTS WITH THE BSO highlight performances in which Tom Hall and the Baltimore Choral Arts Chorus will appear with the Baltimore Symphony Orchestra, at the Meyerhoff Symphony Hall as well as at Strathmore.

 From family concerts, to holiday celebrations, and classical performances, Baltimore Choral Arts performs concerts for every musical taste!